-CAUTION: Clearing CMOS settings resets the BIOS settings on your computer.
+CAUTION: Clearing CMOS settings will reset the BIOS settings on your computer.

 - 1. Remove the base cover.

 - 2. Disconnect the battery cable from the system board.

 - 3. Remove the coin-cell battery.

 - 4. Wait for one minute.

-- 5. Replace the coin-cell battery.
+- 5. Install the coin-cell battery.

 - 6. Connect the battery cable to the system board.

-- 7. Replace the base cover.
+- 7. Install the base cover.